madand/interception-home-row-fu/README.md

 Caveats
 -------

-All of the following caveats pertain only to the keys this plugin handles, all other keys are unaffected (their events are passed through).
+The following caveats only pertain to the keys the plugin is configured to handle; all events pertaining to the other keys are just passed through.

   * Visual lag when entering one of the handled keys.
 This is by design: the keys are being sent either after the next key press (during burst typing) or